By Heather Huston, Assistant Service Manager, BizFilings

 - Obtain any required business licenses/permits.
 Permits and/or business licenses are necessary for most types of businesses, including sole proprietorships.
 To operate legally and meet government standards, you may be required to obtain licensing at the municipal level as well as the state and federal levels.

 - Determine other regulatory obligations and registrations.
 Other tax and regulatory obligations you should consider for your corporation or LLC include obtaining a Federal tax identification number (EIN).
-For complete details on state taxes for Delaware LLCs and corporations, reference Business Owner's Toolkit.

 - Open a bank account for your business.
 Keeping your business' finances separate from your personal accounts is not only a practical idea but required to show that you are keeping the assets of your business separate from your personal assets.
 To apply this practice early on, open a bank account for your LLC or corporation.
 You will most likely need an EIN and your incorporation paperwork.